Meierij van 's-Hertogenbosch: History

-From now the former Brabant and Limburg areas were placed under the reign of the generality as well as Zeelandic Flanders which had been taken from Flanders.
+The former Brabant and Limburg areas were then placed under the reign of the generality as well as Zeelandic Flanders which had been taken from Flanders.
 Reign of the generality in fact meant nothing else than oppression and colonisation by the Protestants.
 There was no self-government and Catholicism was forbidden, which resulted in a flight of the Catholic clergy and occupation of the Catholic churches.
-Due to high taxes and oppression the bailiwick couldn't restore its old glory and became an intensely poor area without any importance.
-After the French war of 1795 and the proclamation of the Batavian Republic, the Meierij disappeared as s political unity and went up into Brabant.
-The people regained their old rights; self-government and Catholicism weren't forbidden any longer.
+Due to high taxes and oppression the bailiwick could not restore its old glory and became an intensely poor area without any importance.
+After the French war of 1795 and the proclamation of the Batavian Republic, the Meierij disappeared as a political unity and went up into Brabant.
+The people regained their old rights; self-government and Catholicism were not forbidden any longer.

 Since 1810 the area has been part of the province of North Brabant and the Kingdom of the Netherlands.
 Nowadays the area is still known as Meierij and is still mostly cultural Catholic.
 The population is considered to have a “Burgundian character” by the other Dutch, meaning that they are supposed to be companiable people who like to party exuberantly.
 (The term recalls the time of Burgundian rule over the Netherlands.)

 Around 1900 the area got an enormous growth of population when a combination of reviving Catholicism and economic recovery caused high birthrates.
 Eindhoven, Tilburg and Helmond developed into major industrial centres.

 At the moment the area is again highly developing its industries (especially in Eindhoven and the surrounding region), and is one of the most prosperous areas of the Netherlands and Northwest Europe.